 ¼-½ stick of unsalted Plugra or sweet cream butter (ideally at room temperature)

-- Brush clean chanterelles with a mushroom brush or a clean and unused paintbrush (the kind artists use, not the kind for walls).
-Tear mushrooms into strips/pieces and reserve in a separate bowl.
+Clean chanterelles with a mushroom brush or a clean and unused paintbrush with stiff bristles.
+Tear mushrooms into pieces and reserve.

-- Pour the eggs in the pan and begin to stir figure-eights into the mixture.
-The eggs should cook slowly and will take about 10‑12 minutes until cooked completely.
-Add your mushrooms back to the mixture, serve, and enjoy!
+Pour eggs into pan and begin to stir figure-eights in the mixture.
+The eggs should cook slowly and will take about 10 minutes to cook completely.